DarrelHanich/DarrelHanich.github.io/hospitalanalysis.md

 <br><br>
 _Length of Stay for Patients_
 <br><br>
 For analyzing the length of stay for patients, I drew a histogram.
 Here is the code I used to do the histogram within SQL, along with the results.
+The specific question that I was asked to obtain is "Are a majority of our patients staying longer than 7 days?"
 <br><br>
 <img src="images/Histogram of time query.png?raw=true"/>
 <br><br>
 <img src="images/Histogram of Time in Hospital.png?raw=true"/>
 <br><br>
-The analysis of the histogram
+As we can see in the histogram, we see that the majority of patients are staying less than 7 days.
+This would show that the hospital works to be efficient with their care.
 <br><br>
 _Top 5 Specialties_
 <br><br>